Applied Materials revenue jumps as chip gear demand rises

 Excluding items, the company earned 23 cents per share.

-Applied Materials supplies chip-making gear to companies such as Samsung Electronics Co Ltd (005930.KS) and Taiwan Semiconductor Manufacturing Co Ltd (2330.TW).
+Applied Materials supplies chip-making gear to companies such as Samsung Electronics Co Ltd and Taiwan Semiconductor Manufacturing Co Ltd.